 The burn units in California include UC San Diego Health Regional Burn Center.
 Their staff treats approximately 450 patients a year, plus hundreds more as outpatients.
 The Bothin Burn Center at Saint Francis Memorial Hospital in San Francisco treats more than 500 patients a year.

-For more information on what burn centers like the Southern California Regional Burn Center in Los Angeles do and where you can find them please visit our informational page here.
+For more information on what burn centers like the Southern California Regional Burn Center in Los Angeles do and where you can find them, please visit our informational page here.

-A Safer 2022 for California Residents at Risk of Burn Injuries
+A Safer 2026 for California Residents at Risk of Burn Injuries

-Business owners, landlords, and employers are all legally responsible for keeping you protected from fires and harsh chemical exposure.
-A manufacturer who puts a faulty tool or appliance in your home must also be held fully liable for burn injuries and their costly physical, emotional, and financial toll.
+Burn injury safety must be a priority everywhere you go.
+Businesses, landlords, and employers are all legally responsible for keeping you protected from fires and harsh chemical exposure.
 When you suffer burns and face a challenging recovery, you shouldn’t have to worry about how those enormous hospital bills will get paid.